slo-sleuth/android_blob_cache/README.md

 UTF-32-LE.
 The UTF-32 encoding can end in a UTF-16-LE string (more that to come).

-> **WARNING:** There is no size flag to indicate the length of the metadata,
+> **WARNING:** There is no size flag to indicate the length of the metadata, and
-> and separating the fields using the fields blindly using the "+" separator is
+> separating the fields blindly using the "+" separator is dangerous: Android
-> dangerous: Android file paths can and do include the plus sign.
+> file paths can and do include the plus sign.

 The structure of the record metadata is fairly consistent, but variations have been observed.